mfgaspar/blog.source.code/_posts/2017-12-29-Template Component Part 1.markdown

 The template component is a component that allows us to create custom visualizations based on templates and models, all based on the data that we have acquired from a data source.

+**TIP:**
+Don't forget that we use Twitter Bootstrap framework, so you can also use it when defining your templates.

 Follow me at [Twitter](https://twitter.com/migfgaspar)